Skip to content

 To interact with Monk:

-1. Open a project in your VSCode workspace (Monk only activates when a project is open)
+1. Open a project in your editor workspace (Monk only activates when a project is open)

-You will also see Monk status icon on the bottom left in the status bar of VSCode.
+You will also see the Monk status icon in the status bar of your editor.
 When Monk is ready it will be a checkmark, otherwise it will show a warning icon.
 You can click on it to get more information about the status of Monk and resolve any issues.

 Basic Usage